zx80/flask-simple-auth/docs/TUTORIAL.md

-By following this tutorial, you have built a secured *Flask* application by taking advantage of features provided by *FlaskSimpleAuth*: basic, parameter and token authentications, group and object permissions authorizations.
+By following this tutorial, you have built a secured *Flask* application by taking advantage of features provided by *FlaskSimpleAuth*: basic, parameter and token authentications, group and object permissions authorizations, and handling data classes.